cvankeuren/CARL-CS184-Final-Project/final-report.md

 One of the biggest lessons learned for a few of the teammates was how to write code in PyTorch and make use of its batching capabilities via tensors.
 It definitely had a pretty significant learning curve for the members who had little to no prior experience with the language, but it significantly helped the speed of our implementation.

 We also learned more about texture mapping and cool algorithms that can be used to optimally map textures to shapes with more than two dimmentions.
-It also gave us the opportunity to learn more about how varying different parameters (number of iterations, levels of resolution, etc) can affect tge output image and how we can finetune these values.
+It also gave us the opportunity to learn more about how varying different parameters (number of iterations, levels of resolution, etc) can affect the output image and how we can finetune these values.

 ## Results